 How we Stop DED

 City residents might have noticed a few elm trees in the boulevard that have an orange dot on them and are also "girdled," meaning we have removed a band of bark and the wood just beyond the bark, about six inches wide, all the way around the tree.
 This is done on a limited basis.
 These trees had Dutch elm disease.
 It was decided that they were too far gone to prune out the disease or inject them, but it was thought that the disease had not yet entered the root system of the tree.
 We hope to stop the disease in the tree before it enters the root system of the tree.
 This is important because there are other elms next to the infected trees, and our desire is to prevent the disease from being passed on to the neighboring elms through their roots.
 There are times when girdling a tree is not advisable.

 If an elm has been determined to have DED and can not be saved, it is condemned.
 The forestry department then marks the elm with an orange dot and notifies the landowner they must remove the tree.
 The city only removes elms that are growing on city-owned land.
 It is important to remove infected trees quickly.
 Removing diseased elms quickly limits the breeding sites of the beetles that spread the disease.
 The beetles that spread the disease are attracted to infected trees.

 Removing diseased trees quickly may also prevent root graft spread of the disease to neighboring elms.
 To prevent root graft spread of DED, it is best to cut the roots between a diseased tree and a healthy tree to a depth of five feet, and then remove the diseased tree.
 A tree care professional should be contacted for this procedure.
-It is important to place the root-cutting trench in the right place, as well as making sure the remaining tree has a sufficient root system for stability.
+It is important to place the root-cutting trench in the right place and to make sure the remaining tree has a sufficient root system for stability.
 Diggers Hotline should also be contacted before such work!

 What You Can Do